bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

   :alt: Variational Autoencoder Graphical Model
   :align: center

-  Figure 2: A graphical model of a typical variational autoencoder (without a "encoder").
-We're using a modified plate notation, the circles represent variables/parameters, rectangular boxes with to represent multiple instances of the contained variables, and the little diagram in the middle is a representation of a deterministic neural network (function approximator).
+  Figure 2: A graphical model of a typical variational autoencoder (without a "encoder", just the "decoder").
+We're using a modified plate notation: the circles represent variables/parameters, rectangular boxes with a number in the lower right corner to represent multiple instances of the contained variables, and the little diagram in the middle is a representation of a deterministic neural network (function approximator).

 |br|